 than 7 days prior to the accommodation.
 The costs for the money transaction (e.g. transfer

 charges) shall be borne by the contracting party.
-The down payment is a partial payment (50%) on
+The down payment is the full payment (100%) on the agreed fee.

 2.5 When submitting an offer via the Proprietor’s online order form, the text of the contract

 shall be stored by the Proprietor and sent to the Party in text form (e.g. e-mail, fax or letter)

 together with the present General Terms and Conditions after dispatch of the order.
 In